urbit/docs/userspace/tudumvc/tudumvc-proper.md

 template = "doc.html"
 +++

+## Introduction {#introduction}
-In this last part of our guide, you'll learn how to add networking to our app.
-You'll be able to subscribe to your friends or coworkers task lists and even, if they permit you, edit those lists (with the same level of control you have over your own lists).
-As a proprietor of a task list, you'll also be able to select, of those people who subscribe to your task list, who can edit and who is precluded from editing but may still look.
-You can even kick them from their subscription, if you're really annoyed.
+This final chapter of the Web Development Tutorial covers adding networking to `%tudumvc`.
+Users will be able to subscribe to friends' or coworkers' task lists and even, if so permitted, edit those lists.

+As a proprietor of a task list, a user will also be able to select, of those people who subscribe to their task list, who can edit and who is precluded from editing but may still look.
+The user can even kick subscribers from their subscription, if the user is particularly annoyed.

 This lesson includes a lot of changes but few of them are structural and most of them are just iterations on themes of prior lessons - we hope you find it fairly easy to follow.

-Let's get after it then.
+## Required Files {#required-files}
+* The /src-lesson6/todomvc-end folder copied to your local environment.
+* The /src-lesson6/home (part I) and ./home (part II)/app /mar/tudumvc and /sur files copied into the respective folders of an Urbit running on your local environment (using the sync functionality).
+  * We'll go through Part I and Part II below - so do this as we get to those parts.

 ## Learning Checklist {#learning-checklist}
 * How to use wires and paths to send and receive data.